gayatrig19/the-frozen-heart-quiz/README.md

 - The user-name input and validation feature so that the user can enter his/her name before starting the quiz, the name will be saved for later use to display the score.
 - A leaderboard to save the user's previous scores.
-- A table with previous users who played the quiz and their score.
+- Create an option in the quiz for different difficulty levels for better user experience and entertainment.

 ----

 ## Testing